Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experiments

-Previous work shows that alignment in feature space correlates with conceptual alignment \cite{li2025geometry}.
-Given the feature explanations for each SAE, we test the similarity between the feature explanations themselves.
-We hypothesize that if features are more orthogonal, they should encode concepts which are semantically more distinct from each other.
-In accordance with our argumentation throughout, reducing the geometric alignment between features in the dictionary would similarly reduce the semantic alignment between the human-understandable features.

-To test this idea, we embed the feature explanations themselves into the embedding space of the all-MiniLM-L6-v2 model from \texttt{sentence-transformers}~\citep{reimers2019sentencebertsentenceembeddingsusing}.
-We then compare the average pairwise cosine similarity between $1'000$ features for our different setups. \autoref{fig:embedding} depicts that the average pairwise cosine similarity between the feature explanations significantly increases with looser orthogonality penalty.
-Our penalty therefore pushes features to be \textit{geometrically} less aligned.
-As a direct consequence, the corresponding human-understandable concepts are \textit{semantically} less aligned.
-We thus provide evidence that it is possible to limit superposition in the residual stream by forcing an orthogonality penalty onto the features.

-\subsection{Localized Interventions Work}
+\subsection{Localized interventions work}

-Having addressed identifiability theoretically and interpretability empirically, we now present a series of findings on intervenability in an almost orthogonal dictionary.
-In Section~\ref{sec:intervenabilitytheory}, we show that geometrically aligned features in the dictionary inhibit isolated intervenability on individual features.
-To confirm this idea, we locally intervene on known features in the SAE and record the downstream effect during generation.
+In Section~\ref{sec:intervenabilitytheory}, we show that high self-coherence in the dictionary inhibits isolated intervenability on individual features.
+To confirm this idea, we intervene locally on known features in the SAE and record the downstream effect during generation.
 In particular, every time a certain feature is activated in the residual stream, we swap it for a different one.
 We then check if the model remains capable of reasoning about the overarching problem while adapting its generation output to the exchanged features.

 Under the ICM principle, isolated intervention implies that altering one feature does not inform or influence the behavior of other features in the SAE.
 Translated to natural language modeling, we ideally expect the model to only swap the corresponding feature.
 To check this, we design the following experiment.
-Across the different SAEs we find $12$ features which we interpret as encoding conventionally male first names.
-We then choose $30$ examples from $\gsmk$ involving male actors.
-In each example, we replace the original name with one of the $12$ names above and run the standard evaluation task.
-Having access to the SAE features, however, we are able to swap the feature indices for another one of the $11$ remaining first names.
-We then check if the model (a) \textit{keeps performance} comparable to~\autoref{fig:mathevaluation}, (b) correctly \textit{drops} the name related to the feature we set to zero, and (c) \textit{includes} the first name we inject into the residual stream through our intervention inside the SAE.
-Testing all combinations of names on each of the examples, we generate a dataset of $12 * 11 * 30 = 3'960$ examples.
+Across the different SAEs, we find $12$ features which we interpret as encoding conventionally male first names.
+We then choose $30$ examples from $\gsmk$ that involve male actors.
+In each example, we replace the original name with one of the $12$ names and run the standard evaluation task.